Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys

 Table~\ref{tab:1d_vs_2d_comparison} presents a quantitative comparison of inference quality using 1D versus 2D power spectra for the fiducial survey configuration ($\mathrm{FOV}=100\mathrm{deg}^2$, $\sigma_z=0.001$, $M_\mathrm{h,min}=10^{11}\mathrm{M}_\odot$).
 We evaluate performance using the posterior volume (PV) metric, defined as the standard deviation of posterior samples normalized by the prior standard deviation, computed over 1000 test observations.
 Lower values indicate tighter constraints.

-For the 21cm auto-power spectrum, the 2D version achieves modestly better constraints (PV of 0.022 for $x_\mathrm{HI}$ versus 0.027 for 1D), reflecting its access to additional line-of-sight information.
-However, for the 21cm-Galaxy cross-power spectrum, the pattern reverses dramatically.
-The 2D cross-power yields substantially degraded constraints (PV of 0.138 for $x_\mathrm{HI}$ versus 0.091 for 1D, and 0.222 versus 0.121 for $\langle 1+\delta_\mathrm{HI}\rangle$).
-This behavior arises because the cross-correlation measurement is subject to additional uncertainty sources beyond those affecting the auto-power, and the directional information retained in the 2D format does not compensate for the loss of SNR from reduced mode averaging.
+For the 21cm auto-power spectrum, 1D and 2D performance are comparable, with 2D achieving modestly better constraints for $x_\mathrm{HI}$ ($\mathrm{PV}=0.023\pm0.008$ versus $0.025\pm0.002$ for 1D), though the difference is within the epistemic noise.
+However, for the 21cm galaxy cross-power spectrum, the pattern reverses dramatically.
+The 2D cross-power yields substantially degraded constraints ($\mathrm{PV}=0.176\pm0.021$ for $x_\mathrm{HI}$ versus $0.089\pm0.021$ for 1D, and $0.264\pm0.020$ versus $0.122\pm0.023$ for $\langle 1+\delta_\mathrm{HI}\rangle$).
+This behavior arises because the cross-correlation measurement is subject to additional uncertainty sources beyond those affecting the auto-power, and the directional information retained in the 2D format does not compensate for the loss of S/N from reduced mode averaging.

-When combining both auto-power and cross-power measurements, the 1D version consistently delivers the tightest constraints (PV of 0.013 for $x_\mathrm{HI}$ and 0.040 for $\langle 1+\delta_\mathrm{HI}\rangle$), outperforming the 2D combination by factors of 1.5 and 1.4 respectively.
-These results justify our choice to use 1D power spectra for inference throughout the main analysis.
-The spherical averaging provides a favorable trade-off, sacrificing directional information in exchange for substantially improved statistical precision through enhanced mode counting.
+When combining both auto-power and cross-power measurements, the 1D version delivers the tightest constraints ($\mathrm{PV}=0.018\pm0.002$ for $x_\mathrm{HI}$ and $0.050\pm0.003$ for $\langle 1+\delta_\mathrm{HI}\rangle$), marginally outperforming the 2D combination ($\mathrm{PV}=0.019\pm0.002$ and $0.057\pm0.005$), though the difference is within the epistemic noise for $x_\mathrm{HI}$.
+The clear advantage of 1D is most pronounced for the cross-power alone, where the S/N gain from spherical averaging outweighs the loss of directional information.
+These results justify our choice to use 1D power spectra throughout the main analysis.